indykiss/DataStructures-Algos/QA.md

 # Software Development Lifecycle
-Goal: to make high quality software in the lowest amount of time & money.
+Goal: to make high quality software in the lowest amount of time & money that meets and exceeds customer expectations.
 Ensures all stakeholders have a chance to give input in early stages.
 Shortens development timelines by preventing